Magic Leap sponsored Game Jam at UT Austin

 “You have earned the ability, through your work ethic, through your work quality, through your dedication and passion, to come and say […] that I have a friend who would be fucking awesome, and I need help making this shit for Alpha 2.” - Steven Shariff, CEO.

-Just prior to this, I had been temporarily allocated to the economy team as an IC, where I implemented vendors, reward tables, currency, and (backend) seasons & weather.
+Just prior to this, I had been temporarily allocated to the economy team as an IC, where I implemented vendors, reward tables, currency, and (backend) seasons & weather systems.

 Afterward, I made more notable individual contributions: